 - Honey is given as a co-drink with various ayurvedic medicines, it acts as a catalyst and according to Ayurveda enhances the potency of the medicine.

 - Honey benefits as an excellent wound healer, it can be applied with ghee on wounds and non-healing ulcers.
-Modern studies have also verified the wound healing activity of honey.
+Modern studies have also verified the wound-healing activity of honey1Jull AB, Cullum N, Dumville JC, Westby MJ, Deshpande S, Walker N. Honey as a topical treatment for wounds.
+Cochrane Database of Systematic Reviews 2015, Issue 3.
+Art.
+No.: CD005083.
+DOI: 10.1002/14651858.CD005083.pub4.

 - Its use helps in reducing acid reflux (excess acid build-up or acidity).
 A clinical study also supports the acid reflux activity of honey.

 - The use of honey is beneficial in respiratory problems (especially in children with cough and cold), diarrhea, vomiting, and worm infestation.
-In common cough and cold, honey is suggested to be taken at night before sleeping.
+In common coughs and colds, honey is suggested to be taken at night before sleeping.

 - In controlled diabetes, diabetics can take honey as a natural sweetener but honey should be pure and old, its antioxidant properties help to fight even minor infections.
 If diabetes is not under control then it is advisable not to consume sugar including honey at all.

-- Honey is recommended with cold water in sleep disturbances.
+- Honey is recommended with cold water for sleep disturbances.

 - Honey is used with Giloy or Daru Haridra (Indian barberry or Tree Turmeric) in jaundice.

-- In indigestion and constipation, it is advised to take honey and Giloy with barley water.
+- For indigestion and constipation, it is advised to take honey and Giloy with barley water.

 - For weight loss, it is recommended to drink honey and lemon mixed with water.
 But according to Ayurveda, it is advised not to take honey with hot water. take honey after the water cools down.